Christ's Hospital railway station: Establishment and early hopes

-The site of Christ's Hospital station had been previously used by the Aylesbury Dairy Company which had a small wooden platform on the Mid-Sussex Railway for milk to be taken to London.
+The site of Christ's Hospital station had been previously used by the Aylesbury Dairy Company, which had a small wooden platform on the Mid-Sussex Railway for milk to be taken to London.
 This platform had fallen into disuse upon the bankruptcy of the dairy after it lavished large sums of money on farm buildings.
-The estate was purchased in 1897 at a knock-down price by Christ's Hospital school, which had been seeking to move from London.
-It was expected that the school would attract large numbers of visitors which would need to be accommodated by the railway.
+The estate was purchased in 1897, at a knock-down price, by Christ's Hospital school, which had been seeking to move from London.
+It was expected that the school would attract large numbers of visitors who would need to be accommodated by the railway.
 When the school's foundation stone was laid by the Prince of Wales on 23 October 1897, the whole school came down by train to Horsham where a siding was laid for the occasion.